forcedotcom/dataloader/README.md

 Note: salesforce.com officially supports dataloader on Windows XP and Windows 7.
 The other platforms that dataloader can be compiled for are unofficial.

 The build will generate a windows installer exe in the target directory when executing the build in a windows environment.
-You must use the <code>-Denv=win32</code> parameter if you are building the windows installer.
+If you are packaging the windows installer for distribution, you must use the following command to specify the win32 profile because the installer is packaged with a 32-bit JRE.

+    mvn clean install -P win32,!win64 -DskipTests

 # Execute Data Loader